Driver Resources

 What Is Detention Pay?

-Detention pay is money owed to truck drivers held at facilities past the free time in their rate confirmation.
-Here's how it works — and why most drivers never collect it.
+Detention pay is money truckers are owed for being held past the free time in their rate con.
+Here is how it works, and why most drivers never collect it.

 How to Claim Detention Pay (Step by Step)